Alison is a freelance writer on health, nutrition, skincare, and pets, especially cats and dogs.

 It is astonishing that with dental disease affecting around eighty percent of dogs once they get to three years of age, many owners who take great care of their pets' diet, exercise, and grooming, neglect to pay attention to teeth cleaning as an important part of regular care.

 Regular teeth cleaning for dogs can help prevent many oral diseases.

 How to Clean Your Dog's Teeth

-- Human toothpaste is not suitable and you should not try to use this.
-Also, please note that mouthwashes designed for human use are definitely not suitable either.
-The ones that work best are those that have an enzyme action as these kill bacteria and go on working after teeth cleaning, as you do not have to rinse the mouth afterward.
-These pastes will also remove the build-up of plaque and because they are in doggy flavors such as chicken or beef, it is usually quite easy to find one that your dog enjoys, although you might have to try a couple of different brands.
+- Human toothpaste is not suitable and you should not try to use it.
+Also, please note that mouthwashes designed for human use are definitely not suitable, either.
+The ones that work best are those that have an enzyme action, as these kill bacteria and have a residual effect if you don't rinse the mouth afterward.
+These pastes will also remove the build-up of plaque, and because they come in doggy flavors like chicken or beef, it's easy to find one that your dog enjoys (although you might have to try a couple of different brands).

 With my own small Jack Russell, Ellie, the easiest way to clean her teeth is with a finger brush.
 These are not only simple to use and quite gentle but also fit securely on your finger so there is no worry of it slipping off in the dog's mouth.